lt/PHP-Poly1305/README.md

  - The C-based implementation requires that you can compile and install the extension.
  - The GMP based implementation requires the GMP extension and PHP 5.6 or above.
+ - The GMPLegacy based implementation requires the GMP extension and PHP 5.4 or above.
  - The Native64 implementation requires PHP 5.4 or above, and 64 bit integers.
  - The Native32 implementation requires PHP 5.4 or above